What makes Go Yoga classes different?

 Whether you’re a beginner, deciphering the difference between vrksasana (tree) and sirshasana (headstand) or an advanced yogi who can put both feet behind their head, open class is for you.

-The class is called “Open” because it is open and suitable to all levels of practitioner.
+The class is called “Open” because it is open and suitable to all levels of practitioner looking for a a stronger, more challenging practice.
 Asana options are provided for beginners, intermediate and advanced students.
-Even so, beginning level students should know that there will not be much detailed “how to do” descriptions; for that a student is advised to attend a Basic or Beginner Vinyasa Class.
-The length of an Open class differs at times, so please check the schedule before attending.
+Even so, beginning level students should know that there will not be much detailed “how to do” descriptions; for that a student is advised to attend a Jivamukti Yoga Basic Course or Beginner Vinyasa Class.
+The length of an Open class can be 60-75 minutes, so please check the schedule before attending.

 Every class includes Sanksrit chanting, breathing practices, flowing vinyasa and asana sequences, physical alignment exploration, Yogic philosophical teachings drawn from the Focus of the Month, meditation and deep relaxation.
 Music plays an integral role and each class features an eclectic playlist ranging from Indian kirtan to hip-hop, rock, funk, trance, classical and spoken word.